 - an online post-workshop (completed the week following meeting)

 Participants MUST have the permission of their Dean/Director to offer the course online, MUST be available for the full-day workshop and their chosen course must pass peer review.
 Post workshop, each participant will work with two peer reviewers to QM review their newly designed hybrid/online course.
 In acknowledgment of the work and value in adopting new pedagogy, participants receive a $1,000 stipend.

 At the end of the workshop, participants will receive half of their stipend ($500) from the Office of the Executive Vice Chancellor.
 The balance of stipend ($500) is received on successful completion of peer review and is paid by your school or program.
-It is on this completion of peer review that participants are designated iTech Fellows, Successful completion of peer review (pass all 3-point criteria, and an overall score > 81 pts.) completes the requirement for designation as an iTech Fellow.
+It is on this completion of peer review that participants are designated iTech Fellows, Successful completion of peer review (pass all 3-point essential criteria, and an overall passing score of >85%.) completes the requirement for designation as an iTech Fellow.
 Participants also commit to teaching the course in online or hybrid format within the next year.
 With a growing community of resident iTech Fellows, UW Tacoma is creating increased access, innovation and student success via the design of new pedagogy and practice.
 Join us!

 Take a sneak peek into the wonderful world of iTech.